AmrWatad/AnimalZoo/README.md

-# technologies
+# Technologies
-app developed in java on eclipse using  agile  methodology
+App developed in java on eclipse using  agile  methodology
-* Sprint 1 : building the GOU with  .
+* Sprint 1 : building the GUI with  .
 * Sprint 2: create all class for the animal using all
     * OOP principles :inheritance, polymorphism, encapsulation, abstraction.
 * Sprint 3: developed all the previous code using